It’s no secret that slip and fall cases can take a long time to settle.

 Slip and fall lawsuits are not overly complicated.
 They are typically done in 3 to 5 days.
 If you win your lawsuit, the defendant has 30 to 60 days to pay your claim.

 If another’s negligence has resulted in injuries to you, then you are entitled to collect.
-Contact the dedicated attorneys at Kapuza Lighty PLLC and schedule a free consultation.
+Contact the dedicated personal injury attorneys at Kapuza Lighty PLLC and schedule a free consultation.